ERIC S. KILDOW

 As a dramaturg, Eric seeks to illuminate and develop new works as well as interrogating classics to reach new audiences.
 Working as a production dramaturg or script consultant, Eric seeks to function as an advocate for the script itself.
-Projects include ASYLUM with Only Child Aerial Theatre, projects with Loitering With Intent Theatre out of London, and numerous readings with the Mid-American Theatre Conference.
+Projects include ASYLUM with Only Child Aerial Theatre, projects with Loitering With Intent Theatre out of London, and numerous readings with the Mid-American Theatre Conference and Sips & Scripts New Play Reading Series.

 As an educator, Eric combines the study of acting and directing with somatic work to prepare students for a changing theatrical landscape.
-He has taught or lectured in the United States, Czech Republic, and Thailand.
+He has taught or lectured in throughout United States, Czech Republic, Ireland, Thailand.
 He is also a certified teacher of the Alexander Technique, which he teaches privately as well as integrating it into his work.

 Eric was born and raised in Michigan, but has moved widely around the United States, from Texas to Georgia to the Carolinas.
-He now splits his time between Warren, OH and Geneva NY.
+He holds BA's in Theatre & Political Theory from Michigan State University, an MA in Theatre from Texas A&M University- Commerce, and an MFA from the Savannah College of Art and Design.
+He now lives in Warren, OH with his wife and cats, all of whom he loves very much.